nikitavoloboev/data/productivity/flow/rules.md

 - Share everything I know and made.
 - No food/item wastage.
 - Be mindful of my actions and thoughts.
+- Follow these rules.

+## Work
 - Do deep work.
 Minimise distractions.
-- Follow these rules.
+- Don't visit Tweetbot and other sites that are blocked during the `focus` session.
+- If my mind wanders and avoids doing the task, take a walk and do some exercice.

 ## Routine
 - Write.
 (1+ article / month)